WilsonPercival/WilsonPercival/Debugger bug/debugger_bug_eng.md

 ## Problem description

-Невозможно запустить игру, перезапустив её нажатием на кнопку "Preview layout".
+It's impossible to launch the game by restarting it with "Preview layout".

 ## Attach a .c3p